Sammy Bossut

-Sammy Andre Bossut (born 11 August 1985) is a Belgian professional footballer who plays as a goalkeeper for Zulte Waregem in the Belgian Pro League.
+Sammy Andre Bossut (born 11 August 1985) is a Belgian retired footballer who played the majority of his career as a goalkeeper for Zulte Waregem.

+Club career

-He was a first team surprise in the 2006–07 UEFA Cup return against Newcastle United, in St James' Park.
+He was a first team surprise in the 2006–07 UEFA Cup return against Newcastle United in St James' Park.

-At the end of the 2007-08 season, Zulte Waregem chose not to prolong the contract of Geert De Vlieger, who was until then first choice goalkeeper.
+At the end of the 2007–08 league season, Zulte Waregem chose not to prolong the contract of Geert De Vlieger, who was until then first choice goalkeeper.
 Bossut started the last matches of that season to gain more first team experience.
 Instead of signing a new goalkeeper, Bossut was awarded his spot in the starting eleven for the 2008–09 season.

+In July 2023, Bossut returned to Harelbeke.

 International career

 After Silvio Proto got injured, national manager Marc Wilmots called up Bossut as potential third goalkeeper for the Belgium national football team at the 2014 FIFA World Cup.
 Bossut played his first game with the national team against Luxembourg on 26 May 2014.
 Though considered official by the Royal Belgian Football Association, FIFA did not recognise the match as Wilmots made 7 substitutions while only 6 are allowed in international friendlies.